It doesn’t matter if you’re unemployed or working, if you're renting and on a low income you may be able to claim Housing Benefit.

 Plus of course you will need to be living in supported, sheltered or temporary housing.
 If you get a student loan or grant, this will usually affect how much Housing Benefit you get.

 Will the benefit cap affect my Housing Benefit?

 The benefit cap was brought in in 2013 to limit the maximum amount of benefits a household can receive per week.
 The current cap is set at:

-There are some exemptions to the cap, such as people receiving Working Tax Credit, or certain sickness and disability benefits, such as Disability Living Allowance (DLA), or Personal Independence Payment (PIP).
-Most benefits are included in the cap but some, such as Council Tax Reduction (Council Tax Benefit), aren’t.
+There are some exemptions to the cap, such as people receiving Working Tax Credit, or certain sickness and disability benefits, such as Disability Living Allowance (DLA).
+Most benefits are included in the cap but some, such as Council Tax Support (Council Tax Benefit), aren’t.

 Your Housing Benefit will be reduced if your total benefits go over the cap.

 If you or your child claim PIP (Personal Independence Payment) it does not count as income towards Housing Benefit so should not affect any claim.

 Housing Benefit is paid in arrears, which can make things difficult if your landlord wants you to pay your rent in advance.
 If you’re having problems, talk to your local council office about their emergency support options – you may be able to get an advance loan.

 I’ve started claiming, when will the money turn up?